How we can help you

 The perfect job post will clearly explain what work you need along with any skills or qualifications the VA should have.
 This will prevent you from wasting your time on unqualified candidates.
 It’s also a good idea to throw in some questions.
 As well as giving candidates the chance to explain their skills, this will allow you to easily check if respondents have read the entire job post.

-Finally, it’s important to include how many hours you need the VA to work — per week or per month.
-Virtual assistants who are already working for several other small business owners or who have other commitments will need to know that they have enough time for your job.
+Finally, it’s important to include how many hours you need the VA to work — per week or month.
+Virtual assistants who are already working for several other small business owners or who have other commitments will need to know if they have enough time for your job.

 Step 6: Interview Candidates